Principles of Total Quality Management & Eight Principles of TQM

 2. Leadership

-Leadership is the process by which an individual influences other people to work effectively to achieve organizational goals.
+Leadership is the process by which leaders influence other people to work effectively to achieve organizational goals.
 They enhance relationship engagement in the organization.
 Leadership is essential in maintaining unity among employees to achieve interdependent goals (Evans, 2013).
-Although there are mainly three types of leadership in the industry, the democratic leadership style is the best to perform well.
-Leaders can form a convenient environment to work effectively inside the organization, where all employees work to achieve the organization's goal.
+Although there are mainly three types of leadership in the industry, the democratic leadership style is the best for performing well.
+Leaders can form a convenient environment to work effectively within the organization, where all employees work to achieve the organization’s goal.
 So, leadership seems to be an essential principle of total quality management.

 The primary advantages of Leadership are:

-The primary motive of the leaders is to motivate the employees to improve job performance.
+The primary motive of the leaders is to motivate the employees to achieve targets and improve job performance.

-Leaders inspire, motivate, and create a strategic plan congruent to the business goal.
+Leaders inspire, motivate, and create a strategic plan congruent with the business goal.

 They develop a precise vision for the future of the organization.